watem-sedem/watem-sedem/docs/output.rst

 Capacity.rst
 ************

 Raster with the calculated transport capacity (kg/m²) for every pixel.
+The values in this raster are calculated according the chosen formula for the :ref:`transport capacity <tcmodel>`

 .. _ruslerst: